‘Only to be Consumed’ in Canada

 Which honestly, to me, sounds like a socialist utopia.

-You've got to have like the right mix of personalities, but it's if you get the magic, if you can make it happen, it can be a really great way to live.
+You've got to have like the right mix of personalities, but it's uh, if you get the magic, if you can make it happen, it can be a really great way to live.

-So to summarize, On is adorable.
+So to summarize, Anna's adorable.
+Their home is adorable.

+We all love An.
 But this question they submitted, we hate this question.

 It has been the bane of our existence for the entirety of 2025.

-And as much as we love Ahn, we're still kind of mad at them for asking it.
+And as much as we love An, we're still kind of mad at them for asking it.
+And part of the reason this question is so frustrating is because on its face, it feels...

-And part of the reason this question is so frustrating is because on its face, it feels like it should be an incredibly easy question to answer.
+like it should be an incredibly easy question to answer.

+We wanted to decorate gingerbread cookies because it's that time of year.
 My housemate actually made the gingerbread cookies and then got all the stuff to decorate them.

 And they have all this fun decorating stuff to work with.
+They've got sprinkles and candy.

-They've got those Betty Cracker icing tubes in three different colors and special nozzles for drawing lines and designs.
+They've got those Betty Crocker icing tubes in three different colors and special nozzles for drawing lines and designs.
+And they're getting ready to spruce up these gingerbread cookies.

-But again, Anna's vegan.
+But again,

-So before the roommates get started, Anne picks up one of the tubes of the Betty Cracker icing and they look at the nutrition facts.
+Anna's vegan, this is a vegan household.
+So before the roommates get started, An picks up one of the tubes of the Betty Cracker icing, and they look at the nutrition facts.

-And while Anna's standing there, looking over this list of ingredients, they notice a strange label on this tube.
+Just to make sure none of the ingredients we purchased were accidentally not vegan.
+And while An is standing there, looking over this list of ingredients, they notice a strange label on this tube.

 These tubes of icing said, only to be consumed with other foods on them.